mopidy/mopidy/docs/extensiondev.rst

 The root of your Python package should have an ``__version__`` attribute with a :pep:`386` compliant version number, for example "0.1".
-Next, it should have a class named ``Extension`` which inherits from Mopidy's extension base class.
+Next, it should have a class named ``Extension`` which inherits from Mopidy's extension base class, :class:`mopidy.ext.Extension`.
 This is the class referred to in the ``entry_points`` part of ``setup.py``.
 Any imports of other files in your extension should be kept inside methods.
 This ensures that this file can be imported without raising :exc:`ImportError` exceptions for missing dependencies, etc.

 The default configuration for the extension is defined by the ``get_default_config()`` method in the ``Extension`` class which returns a :mod:`ConfigParser` compatible config section.
-The config section's name should be the same as the extension's short name, as defined in the ``entry_points`` part of ``setup.py``, for example ``soundspot``.
-All extensions should include an ``enabled`` config which should default to ``true``.
+The config section's name must be the same as the extension's short name, as defined in the ``entry_points`` part of ``setup.py``, for example ``soundspot``.
+All extensions must include an ``enabled`` config which should default to ``true``.
 Provide good defaults for all config values so that as few users as possible will need to change them.
 The exception is if the config value has security implications; in that